NehemiahDias/NehemiahDias/README.md

 I am **Nehemiah Dias** and I am a self taught **Web Developer**.
 I am skilled in HTML, CSS, JavaScript, React, Redux, React-redux, Python, and C++ with the dedication to learn much more!
 I'm interested in Design which puts my focus onto Front End Development but my current plan is to become skilled in Back End Development as well.

 ---
-- 🔭 I’m currently working on refining my skills as a Web Developer
+- 🔭 I’m currently working on creating web apps to solve everyday problems
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning TypeScript and Tailwind
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with finding a job where I can learn & grow
 - 💬 Ask me about Web Development